jbnerd/ParaWDI/Decentralized/README.md

 	$ make run n=4
 ```

+- `bloom_driver.c` is the driver file which uses the Bloom Filter whereas `driver.c` is without it.
+One can use this to compare the performance difference between the two systems.
 - Make sure to change the path name of the datasets depending upon your machine's storage